shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/runtime-upgrade.md

 1. build the simplest Substrate based blockchain
 2. build runtime part where is implement logic (wasm file)
 3. run locally the blockchain
-4. check version already installed runtime
-5. upgrade runtime
+4. upgrade runtime
-6. verify of the upgrade
+5. verify of the upgrade - check version

 Upgrading runtime blockchains consists of following steps: